stolenboyvideos/porn-site-in-a-can/README.md

 ## Todo

-* User upload of video feature
+* The upload script no longer works on shared hosts and needs to be reworked
 * Management interface
 * Better documentation/easier install
+* User upload of video feature
 * Twitter etc integration (post to Twitter when a new movie is uploaded)
+* Pull a real time price quote for BTC->USD
+* Make cookie length configurable
+* Add the Perl modules to the repo and distribute them with this
+* Downgrade gracefully if Math::Preference::SVD isn't available
+* Thumbnail size should be configuable

 ## Technical Details